 - Recognising the full company and site benefits of excellence in safety performance

-Site Safe regularly reviews and updates course content in partnership with the construction industry, ensuring alignment to best practice industry standards.
+Site Safe regularly reviews and updates course content in partnership with the construction industry to ensure alignment to best practice industry standards.
+Our latest version of the Site Safe Passport takes an interactive format, including group workshops and videos to ensure an engaging and enjoyable learning experience.
 Visit our Why Choose Site Safe Training page for more information.

 - A course workbook including details of all course information, workshops, and a SSSP